shenanigans/node-doczar/README.md

  * automatic Node.js [dependency graph](https://github.com/defunctzombie/node-required) documentation

 ####Coming Soon
+ * special `@spare` path for documenting a constructor separately from its class.
  * `@file` Components to encode file structure information
  * `@import` to mount java modules on more crosslink-friendly local paths
  * standard libs for javascript, node, the browser, java, ruby, and python